-Driver & Vehicle Agency (DVA) is an Executive Agency of Department for Infrastructure (DFI) formerly Department Of Environment (DOE).
+Driver & Vehicle Agency (DVA) is an Executive Agency of the Department for Infrastructure (DfI).
 Their aim is to deliver improved road safety and better regulation of the transport sector.
 Responsibilities include driver licensing, vehicle and driver testing, responsibility for those who drive for a living and roadside enforcement.

 What do DVA do?